nhsengland/ds_251_RAG/wp5_rag_explainer.md

 >Summary:
 > - This is still "hard" to do, and there is not "best way" currently agreed
 > - Industry standard is for humans to judge the quality of the output - however this is laborious and time consuming
-> - LLM-as-a-judge - having an AI judge how good the outputs are based on principals (accurate, concise, relevant, )
+> - LLM-as-a-judge - having an AI judge how good the outputs are based on evaluation criteria.
+>    - This can be based criteria which do not need a "correct answer", e.g.constitutional principals (harmfulness, ethical, illegal, etc.), correct grammar, relevance (to the question), conciseness...
+>    - There are also criteria which need a reference answer (accuracy)
+> - You can also judge if the the RAG pipeline retrieved the correct sources
+> - Benchmarks scores and Natural Language Processing (NLP) metrics can be useful for comparing models but don't guarantee performance on a business task

 ## The stuff they don't tell you - complications and downsides of RAG
 >Summary: